bponce04/cse15l-lab-reports/index.md

 2) After you log-in, you should be able to see your CSE 15L account username below the subheading **Additional Accounts.** By clicking on your CSE 15L account username, you will be directed to another page, in which it will ask you to change your global password at the near top of the page.

-3) Once you request to change your global password, an e-mail will be sent to your UCSD gmail account, where you will then be directed to a page where you will enter your new password. **Be sure to follow the guidelines in making your new password.**
+3) Once you request to change your global password, an e-mail will be sent to your UCSD gmail account, where you will then be directed to a page where you will enter your new password. **Be sure to follow the website's guidelines in making your new password.**

 4) After you successfully reset the password to your CSE 15L account, wait for about 15 to 60 minutes for your account's password to be updated.